RunOnFlux/Flux-Shared-DB/README.md

 2. Internal API (used for internal communication)
 3. UI API (used for managing cluster)

-DB Interface is listening to port 3307 by default and acts as a proxy, so if you're using MySql as a DB engine it will behave as a MySql server.
+DB Interface is listening to port 3307 by default and acts as a proxy, so if you're using MySql as a DB engine it will behave like a MySql server.

 ## Running it on Flux network